 The holiday season can be hectic and stressful.
 Sometimes you need to take a break to recollect yourself and relax before jumping back into your holiday planning and shopping.

 Applebee’s has Happy Hour drink specials every day (Shots – $3, House drinks – $2, Drafts – $1), but they just stepped up their game by adding $1 Long Island Iced Tea, better known as the Dollar L.I.T., to the mix during the month of December.

 The Long Island Iced Tea was the first cocktail I tried when I turned 21.
 As I approached the bar, I realized I didn’t really know much about drinks or even what to order.

 I ordered a Dollar L.I.T. and took a sip.
 The drink was tasty and refreshing.
 I decided to spread a little Christmas cheer by buying a round of Dollar L.I.T.s for everyone in the bar area.

-As the server started passing out drinks, the patrons looked confused at first, but raised their glass when she pointed me out as the guy who was buying the drinks.
+As the server started passing out drinks, the patrons looked confused at first but raised their glasses when she pointed me out as the guy who was buying the drinks.

 Because of my generosity, several of the patrons offered to buy me a drink.
-As you can see by the photo below, I got to sample almost everything from the Happy Hour menu (Lemondrop, Washington Apple, Kamikazi, Redheaded).
+As you can see by the photo below, I got to sample almost everything from the Applebee’s Happy Hour menu (Lemondrop, Washington Apple, Kamikazi, Redheaded).

-It was the perfect complement to my meal – 8oz Sirloin Steak topped with Tavern Mushroom and Onion with Loaded Garlic Mashed Potatoes and broccoli.
+It was the perfect complement to my meal – an 8oz Sirloin Steak topped with Tavern Mushroom and Onion with Loaded Garlic Mashed Potatoes and broccoli.

 I fully expected everyone to get up and form a Soul Train line.
-Maybe we just needed few more Dollar L.I.T.s to make that happen.
+Maybe we just needed a few more Dollar L.I.T.s to make that happen.